 Probiotics have been shown to be safe to use long-term.
 One study found that long-term use of probiotics led to beneficial changes in the gut microbiome.

 Like dosage, the duration for taking probiotics varies depending on the bacterial strains and specific product.
-Some conditions, like acute diarrhea, may not require long-term use of probiotics to see positive effects.
+Some conditions may not require long-term use of probiotics to see positive effects.
+For example, probiotics can reduce acute diarrhea.

 Modern lifestyle exposes the gut microbiome to many factors that can negatively impact your gut flora.
 Stress, a diet full of sugar and processed foods, alcohol, and certain medications all negatively impact the gut microbiome.
 Incorporating a high-quality probiotic supplement into your daily wellness routine can help maintain a healthy gut microbiome and promote overall health.